Unboxed-Software/solana-course/content/vrf.md

 Switchboard is a decentralized Oracle network that offers VRFs on Solana.
 Oracles are services that provide external data to a blockchain, allowing them to interact with and respond to real-world events.
 The Switchboard network is made up of many different individual oracles run by third parties to provide external data and service requests on-chain.
 To learn more about Switchboard’s Oracle network, please refer to our [Oracle lesson](./oracles).

 Switchboard's VRF allows users to request an oracle to produce a randomness output on-chain.
-Once an oracle has been assigned the request, the proof of the VRF result must be verified on-chain before it can be used.
+Once an oracle has been assigned the request, the proof of the VRF result must be verified onchain before it can be used.
 The VRF proof takes 276 instructions (~48 transactions) to fully verify on-chain.
-Once the proof is verified, the Switchboard program will execute a on-chain callback defined by the VRF Account during account creation.
+Once the proof is verified, the Switchboard program will execute a onchain callback defined by the VRF Account during account creation.
 From there the program can consume the random data.

 You might be wondering how they get paid.
 In switchboard’s VRF implementation, you actually pay per request. // NEEDS more data